 After the Feasibility Study Report was signed by both parties, it was sent to the local authority - Shanghai Municipal Foreign Investment Committee - for approval.
-The the third milestone was achieved for the joint venture negotiation.
+The Feasibility Study Report was approved by the local government in August 1995; hence, the third milestone was achieved for the joint venture negotiation.